It's an unpleasant feeling to pack your bags and head off to the airport only to find that your flight has been canceled when you arrive.

 Also, remember that you won't be the only one doing this.
 So finding an open seat may be more complicated than it sounds, especially during the holidays.

-Is an airline required to provide you with a hotel room, food voucher, or other reimbursements for a canceled flight?
+Is an airline required to provide me with a hotel room, food voucher, or other reimbursements for a canceled flight?

 Airlines are not required to provide you or other passengers with money or other compensation other than for the canceled ticket and the additional fees associated with it.